 - Fast and effective defense against allergy symptoms

-- Can be used by pregnant and breastfeeding women as it is drug-free product
+- It can be used by pregnant and breastfeeding women as it is a drug-free product

 Benadryl Allergy NaturEase Nasal Spray